The crimes of the business crisis.

 The provision of article 322, paragraph 4 also applies in any case.

-Certainly interesting are the reward measures introduced by the decree in question and contained in art.
-25 which identifies favorable tax and penal measures for the entrepreneur who has promptly filed annex'assisted settlement body of the crisis, implementing the requirements, or having submitted an application for access to the arrangement with creditors or for the approval of a restructuring agreement provided, in these cases, that the application was not subsequently declared inadmissible.
+Certainly interesting are the bonus measures introduced by the decree in question and contained in art.
+25 which identifies favorable tax and criminal measures for the entrepreneur who has promptly filed annex'assisted settlement body of the crisis, implementing the requirements, or having submitted an application for access to the arrangement with creditors or for the approval of a restructuring agreement provided, in these cases, that the application was not subsequently declared inadmissible.

 The cause of non-punishment in question is subjective in that it applies only to the person specifically involved in the timely management of the crisis situation and therefore does not extend to any competitors in the crime.